Great for art lovers and kids

 Although Khlong Bang Luang remains a relaxed affair, it has grown in popularity as more travellers include it on canal tours and locals visit on weekends.
 Come on a weekday to avoid the crowds, but keep in mind that the puppetry troupe takes Wednesdays off.
 If you’d like to stick around, Bang Luang House has a couple of lovely rooms across the canal from the Artist House.

-The village is reachable by a foot/bicycle bridge that extends from the end of Charan Sanitwong Soi 3, about a 60 baht taxi ride from Wongwian Yai BTS (sky train) station.
-Ask your taxi driver to take you to charan-sanit-wong-soi-sam, and to be let off at the 7-eleven near the end of the soi.
-After the footbridge, turn immediately left and walk along the canal for a short distance before reaching Baan Sinlapin.
-Khlong Bang Luang can also be visited as part of a khlong tour.
+The village is reachable by a pedestrian/bicycle bridge that extends from the west end of Charan Sanitwong Soi 3, a 60-baht taxi ride from Talad Phlu BTS Station (ask the driver to take you to “charan-sanitwong soi sam” and then “suk soi” meaning end of the lane).
+After the bridge, turn immediately left alongside the canal to reach the Artist House.
+You could also ask to include Baan Silapin on a canal tour.

 Address: Baan Silapin (Artist House): Across the canal from the end of Charan Sanitwong Soi 3 (near Wat Kuhasawan), Thonburi